 Decisions like these do fall on the executives that oversee project developments and decide what happens when.
-If they are also not familiar with user experience tests, it is very likely that nothing will happen.
+If they are also not familiar with user experience tests, nothing will likely happen.

-This mistake can later become very tedious, sink much of the already spent testers’ time and companies‘ resources just to start over or fix the error.
+This mistake can later become very tedious and sink much of the already spent testers’ time and companies‘ resources just to start over or fix the error.

-It has been estimated by IEEE that about half of the project development time is spent on reworking the project.
+IEEE has estimated that about half of the project development time is spent reworking the project.
 All of these reworks can also be avoidable.
 From a monetary standpoint, it is also 100 times more costly to fix a User Experience error after development rather than before it.

-Companies can make great improvements in their processes and save time as well as money by just implementing a testing habit in their environment.
+Companies can make significant improvements in their processes and save time and money by just implementing a testing habit in their environment.

-McKinsey Report concluded that 380 million dollars were lost in 2018 solely for bad user experience.
-Customers visited a page, maybe scrolled a bit and then “bounced away” to a competitors webpage.
+McKinsey Report concluded that 380 million dollars were lost in 2018 solely to bad user experience.
+Customers visited a page, maybe scrolled a bit, and then “bounced away” to a competitor’s webpage.

 When should software developers start user testing?

-Everything can be done in small-scale and there’s no need for companies to invest a large number of resources on testing at every stage of the development.
+Everything can be done on a small scale, and there’s no need for companies to invest a large number of resources in testing at every stage of the development.